An elementary introduction to information geometry: Introduction

-In the third part (\S\ref{sec:AIG}), we illustrate these information-geometric structures with two simple applications: In the first application, we consider Bayesian hypothesis testing and show how Chernoff information which defines the best error exponent, can be geometrically characterized on the dually flat structure of an exponential family manifold.
+In the third part (\S\ref{sec:AppIG}), we illustrate how to use these information-geometric structures in simple applications: First, we described the natural gradient descent method in~\S\ref{sec:appng} and its relationships with the Riemannian gradient descent and the Bregman mirror descent.
+Second, we consider two applications in dually flat spaces in~\S\ref{sec:AIG}: In the first application, we consider the problem of Bayesian hypothesis testing and show how Chernoff information (which defines the best error exponent) can be geometrically characterized on the dually flat structure of an exponential family manifold.
 In the second application, we show how to cluster statistical mixtures sharing the same component distributions on the dually flat mixture family manifold.

-Finally, we conclude in~\S\ref{sec:concl} by summarizing the important concepts and structures of information geometry, and by providing further references and textbooks~\cite{IG-2014,IG-2016} to more advanced structures and applications for further readings.
-We mention recent studies of generic classes of distances/divergences.
+Finally, we conclude in~\S\ref{sec:concl} by summarizing the important concepts and structures of information geometry, and by providing further references and textbooks~\cite{IG-2014,IG-2016} for further readings to more advanced structures and applications of information geometry.
+We also mention recent studies of generic classes of principled distances and divergences.

+In the Appendix~\S\ref{sec:MCfdiv}, we show how to estimate the statistical $f$-divergences between two probability distributions in order to ensure that the estimates are non-negative in \S\ref{sec:mvn}, and report the canonical decomposition of the multivariate Gaussian family, an example of exponential family which admits a dually flat structure.

-At the beginning of each part, we outline its contents.
-A summary of notations is provided page~\pageref{sec:notations}.
+At the beginning of each part, we start by outlining its contents.
+A summary of the notations used throughout this survey is provided page~\pageref{sec:notations}.